 - Moving the weight toward the heel encourages a draw

 - Moving the weight toward the toe encourages a fade

 - Keeping the weight in the middle encourages a neutral ball flight

-Given this added level of adjustability and the lower spinning characteristics of the TSi3, it’s easy to see why lower handicappers would be drawn to it.
+Given this added level of adjustability and the lower spin characteristics of the TSi3, it’s easy to see why lower handicappers would be drawn to it.
 This is partially why more tour pros play the TSi3 than the TSi2.